learn-co-curriculum/phase-3-sinatra-with-active-record-get/README.md

 }
 ```

-Try making requests using other game IDs as well — so long as the ID exists in
+Try making requests using other game IDs as well.
+As long as the ID exists in
 the database, you'll get a response.

 ### Accessing Associated Data